schaechinger/internetmarke/README.md

 ## Required accounts

-To use the module you have to request a partner account.
+To use the module you have to request a partner account from Deutsche Post for every web service you want to use and your payment account:

+* **1C4A** (One Click For Application, required!) is used to order vouchers.

-You can get one from the website of the Deutsche Post or via mail.
+  You can get the partner account from the german website of [Deutsche Post][post-1c4a] or via mail: pcf-1click@deutschepost.de

-Second, an account is required that is used to pay the vouchers.
+* **Prod WS** (Product List Web Service) is used to retrieve the list of available products (the distinct types of stamps for different dimensions etc.).
+This is optional if you know the ids and prices of the vouchers you want to order.

+  The client account can be requested via mail (see above) only.

+* Further you need your personal **Portokasse** account with payment info that is used on checkout.
+If you do not have one please create one at the web portal of [Deutsche Post][post-portokasse]

 ## Basic usage